BreadMakesYouFull/flatflatpak/README.md

 ## Adding new packages

-Search for a package with flatpak
+Search for a package (just an alias to flatpak search)

 ```
 flatflatpak search blender
 ```

+Install package, update other packages, update flatflatpak.txt

 ```
 flatflatpak install org.blender.Blender